nemo369/portfolio/src/projects/hitman/index.md

 image_phone: "./phone.jpg"
 ---

-This fun side project start as a joke during Covid-19 days.
+This fun side project started as a joke during Covid-19 days.
 I used Next JS for static and server side rendering.
 The API was built on top of Strapi using MongoDB and Node JS.